Traditional Korean medicine: Herbal medicine

 Herbalism is the study and practice of using plant material for the purpose of food, medicine, or health.
 They may be flowers, plants, shrubs, trees, moss, lichen, fern, algae, seaweed or fungus.
 The plant may be used in its entirety or with only specific parts.
-In each culture or medical system there are different types of herbal practitioners: professional and lay herbalists, plant gatherers, and medicine makers.

 Herbal medicines may be presented in many forms including fresh, dried, whole, or chopped.
 Herbs may be prepared as infusions when an herb is soaked in a liquid or decocted—simmered in water over low heat for a certain period.
 Some examples of infusion are chamomile or peppermint, using flowers, leaves and powdered herbs.
 Decocting examples may be rose hips, cinnamon bark, and licorice root consisting of fruits, seeds, barks, and roots.
 Fresh and dried herbs can be tinctured where herbs are kept in alcohol or contained in a vinegar extract.
 They can be preserved as syrups such as glycerites in vegetable glycerin or put in honey known as miels.
-Powdered and freeze dried herbs can be found in bulk, tablets, troches similar to a lozenge, pastes, and capsules.

 Non-oral herbal uses consist of creams, baths, oils, ointments, gels, distilled waters, washes, poultices, compresses, snuffs, steams, inhaled smoke and aromatics volatile oils.

 Many herbalists consider the patient's direct involvement to be critical.
 These methods are delivered differently depending on the herbal traditions of each area.
 Nature is not necessarily safe; special attention should be used when grading quality, deciding a dosage, realizing possible effects, and any interactions with herbal medications.

 An example of herbal medicine is the use of medicinal mushrooms as a food and as a tea.
-A notable mushroom used in traditional Korean medicine is Phellinus linteus known as Song-gen.
+A notable mushroom used in traditional Korean medicine is Phellinus linteus, also known as Song-gen.